cubicdaiya/neoagent/README.md

   - send update command to backup server
   - make each environment a process (currently each environment is a thread)
-  - make the event loop of each evironment executed with multi-thread (currently the event loop of each environment execute with single-thread)
   - distributed processing
   - IPv6 support